nodejs/node/doc/api/util.md

 ```

 If the first argument does not contain a valid format specifier, `util.format()`
-returns a string that is the concatenation of all arguments separated by spaces.
+returns a string that is the concatenation of all arguments separated by spaces:

 ```js
 util.format(1, 2, 3);